gchure/phd/src/frontmatter/abstract.md

 exploring how changes in the physiological state of the cell influence the molecular biophysics of the regulatory architecture.
-We hypothesize that changes in the source of carbon in the growth medium or changes in the growth temperature can be accounted for by the existing the model without any additional parameters.
+We hypothesize that changes in the source of carbon in the growth medium or changes in the growth temperature can be accounted for by the existing model without any additional parameters.
 We experimentally show that the parameter values determined in one physiological state are inherited when the available carbon source is verified, but changes in the growth temperature require some